 The Main Street Station Property and Facilities Manager is the designated ADA Coordinator for the Main Street Station.
 The Station's ADA Coordinator is a City of Richmond employee with an office located on site at the Main Street Station.
-The current Main Street Station Property and Facilities Manager and ADA Coordinator is Sherri Tinsley at Sherri.Tinsley@Richmondgov.com and phone number (804) 646-6361.
+The current Main Street Station Events Manager and ADA Coordinator is Crystal Lowery at crystal.lowery@richmondgov.com and phone number (804) 646- 1862.

-Advertising the Process for filing ADA Complaint and record keeping:
+Advertising the Process for filing ADA Complaint and record keeping

 - The ADA Complaint Process is advertised on the Main Street Station website.
 The ADA Complaint process and ADA Complaint Forms are also available on site at the Main Street Station multimodal transportation center, first floor "Information" security counter which is manned 24 hours a day, 7 days a week.
-This Information security counter is located just inside of the Main Street entrance, 1500 E. Main Street Richmond Virginia, 23219. - The complaints are directed to the ADA Coordinator for the Main Street Station, at Sherri.Tinsley@Richmondgov.com and phone number (804) 646-6361. - The Main Street Station ADA Coordinator will be responsible for maintaining the ADA Complaint log.
+This Information security counter is located just inside of the Main Street entrance, 1500 E. Main Street Richmond Virginia, 23219. - The complaints are directed to the ADA Coordinator for the Main Street Station, at crystal.lowery@richmondgov.com and phone number (804) 646-1862. - The Main Street Station ADA Coordinator will be responsible for maintaining the ADA Complaint log.
 ADA complaints will be logged in the ADA Complaint Section of the Operation and Maintenance Manual and the records will be maintained for 5 years minimum.
 In addition, all requests for the ADA Complaint process that are made in person on site, will be logged by the on-site security team.
-These logs will also be maintained for 5 years minimum in the ADA Complaint Section of the Operation and Maintenance Manual. - Copies of the ADA Discrimination Complaint Form are available on line and distributed in paper format at the Information Desk at the Main Street Station. - All ADA complaints received will be reviewed and discussed weekly during the Main Street Station Operation and Facilities Meeting on site at the Station.
-These meetings are attended by the Main Street Station ADA Coordinator, the hired operator for the Main Street Station, currently the RMTA, and the Project Manager for the design and construction of the Main Street Station, Jeannie Welliver.
+These logs will also be maintained for 5 years minimum in the ADA Complaint Section of the Operation and Maintenance Manual.

+- Copies of the ADA Discrimination Complaint Form are available on line and distributed in paper format at the Information Desk at the Main Street Station. - All ADA complaints received will be reviewed and discussed weekly during the Main Street Station Operation and Facilities Meeting on site at the Station.